primus/primus/README.md

 ```

 If you've configured a different `pathname` in the options deploy on a different
-domain then your primus server you would ofcourse need to update the `src`
+domain then your primus server you would of course need to update the `src`
 attribute to the correct location.
 It's always available at:

 ```